kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

 - PATCH `/api/documents/:documentId/connection`

-  - Description: Allows an authenticated urban planner to Updates the connection details between two documents.
+  - **Description**: Allows an authenticated urban planner to Updates the connection details between two documents.
 This allows modifying the relationship or connection type between a document and another specified document.

-  - Request Parameters: documentId (Integer, required): The unique ID of the document to be connected to.
+  - **Request Parameters**: documentId (Integer, required): The unique ID of the document to be connected to.

-  - Request Body: A JSON object containing the new connection details.
+  - **Request Body**: A JSON object containing the new connection details.
 The idStakeholder field

     ```json
     {